Spoon University Logo

 I’m all about fast food chains taking the initiative to introduce healthier food options to their menus.
 Specifically, I have nothing against McDonald’s substituting apple slices for french fries in their HappyMeals (especially since I’m a 19-year-old who still will occasionally order one).

-french fries, ketchup
+mcdonald's french fries ketchup

 Alex Frank